TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/08- Creating IAM user groups in AWS Console.md

 - **Action**: Clicked the **"Create user group"** button.
 - **Purpose**: Finalizes the group creation, applying the selected users and permissions.

----

-### 🔍 Observations & Suggestions

-- **Naming Convention**: The use of `Data-Interns@Name.Tombo` suggests a structured naming scheme—great for traceability and filtering.
-- **Permissions Caution**: Assigning `AdministratorAccess` to interns might be excessive unless they’re in a sandbox or training environment.
-You might consider scoped policies like `ReadOnlyAccess`, `AmazonS3ReadOnlyAccess`, or a custom policy tailored to their tasks.
-- **Visual Clarity**: The dashboard layout is intuitive, but with 1000+ policies, using tags or policy groups could help streamline future selections.

----

-Would you like help drafting a branded, icon-enhanced IAM onboarding guide for interns?
-I could include visual cues for each step and accessibility tips to make it pop.